How to Preserve Green Peppers |

 Simple!

-When you want to use them, you can place frozen halves in a dish and fill them if you are going to stuff them — no need to thaw first.
-Or, you can run them under cool water to thaw slightly, and then slice or dice as desired.
+When you want to use them, you can place frozen halves in a dish and fill them if you plan to stuff them — no need to thaw them first.
+Or, you can run them under cool water to thaw slightly and then slice or dice as desired.

-In case you’re wondering, you can’t preserve peppers by water-bath canning.
-You would need to use a pressure canner because they are low-acid (unless you wanted to preserve them in vinegar for some reason).
+If you’re wondering, you can’t preserve peppers by water-bath canning.
+You would need to use a pressure canner because they are low-acid (unless you want to preserve them in vinegar for some reason).
 Freezing is typically the best method for peppers.

 New to Canning and Preserving?

-Canning and preserving has definitely experienced a resurgence in recent years — and for good reason!
+For good reason, canning and preserving have experienced a resurgence in recent years!
 You can completely control what’s in your food, it can be less expensive, and you can save up food…just in case.
 (It’s been a wild few years lately.)

 Enjoy your canning and preservation season!

-What’s your favorite preserved item, or what does your family eat the most of?
+What’s your favorite preserved item, or what does your family eat the most?

 This is the writings of: